Information & FAQs

 The current minibus is a March 2024 registered white Ford Transit 'Trend' high-roof, 17-seat, long wheelbase minibus which, with a luggage rack replacing the rear row of four seats, gives us our maximum capacity of 12 passengers plus driver.

 It is registered and licensed as a Public Service Vehicle, fitted with an electronic tachograph and subject to eight-weekly safety checks and an enhanced annual inspection.
-Willingly we comply fully with current Drivers' Hours Regulations, which govern the driving hours and rest hours of all drivers of Public Service Vehicles throughout the EU.
+Willingly, we comply with current Drivers' Hours Regulations, which govern the driving hours and rest hours of all drivers of Public Service Vehicles throughout the EU.

 No driving days